 Abarim Publications' online Biblical Greek Dictionary

-Our word occurs more than 1,200 times in the New Testament, which is much more than the word "all" does in English versions, and that demonstrates a much wider range of application of the Greek word.
+Our word occurs 1250 times in the New Testament, see full concordance, which is much more than the word "all" does in English versions, and that demonstrates a much wider range of application of the Greek word.

 About half of its occurrences can be translated with "all" — albeit often with added nuances such as "all of them" or "the whole of it" or "every one" or "all kinds of", and so on — and the rest expresses a wholeness for which English has specific terms, such as "great" (patience/humility/endurance) or "complete" and even "none" or "nothing".
 Reversely, in several occasions, the Greek has specific terms while English must resort to paraphrasing (such as the words that mean "whole-housedly" and "whole-multitudinously", see below).